tristanmenzel/ng2-loading-pane/readme.md

     private tracker: WorkTracker;

     constructor(
-        workTrackerFactory: WorkTrackerFactory, // 2.
-Resolve an instance of the factory private http:Http) {
+        private http:Http) {
-        this.tracker = workTrackerFactory.createTracker(true); // 3.
-Use the factory to create a tracker
+        this.tracker = new WorkTracker(true, 300); // 2. new up a WorkTracker
     }

     simulateAsyncOperation() {
-        // 4.
+        // 3.
 When performing an async operation, pass the promise to the tracker this.tracker.track(new Promise((resolve) => {
             setTimeout(() => {
                 resolve(true);